InfiniteIngest/PIT2.0/README.md

 | shock | Fixed 0.0 | Fixed 1.0 (sudden guilt introduction) |
 | cynicism | Fixed 1.0 | Fixed 0.0 (sudden guilt removal) |

 **The moral hysteresis question:** If guilt introduction (shock) and guilt removal (cynicism) produce symmetrical response speeds, the Q-table adapts evenly in both directions.
-If the responses are asymmetric, the Q-table structure provides directional inertia — what we call moral hysteresis.
+If the responses are asymmetric, the Q-table structure provides directional inertia ( this is what I call moral hysteresis).

 **Run IDs:** Named `dynamic_{schedule}_{timestamp}` rather than `mw{weight}_{mode}_{timestamp}`.
 The `moral_weight` field in metadata JSON is `null` for Phase 4 runs; the `schedule` field specifies which dynamic schedule was used.